 Studies on guided meditation for children

-One study was conducted by experts from the University of California on second and third grade kids.
-The study aimed at finding out the impact of 30-minute mindfulness meditation sessions conducted twice per week for a total period of eight weeks.
-The results were remarkable: the kids reported scoring higher grades on those tests that required attention, memory and focus.
-Their behavior had also improved significantly compared to the kids who didn’t meditate.
-Clearly, children’s meditation not only allows them to concentrate better on their studies, it also enhances their overall behavior.
+In another study, experts from the University of California Los Angeles worked with second and third graders.
+They measured the impact of 30-minute student meditation sessions conducted twice a week during eight weeks.
+The results were remarkable: the kids who meditated obtained significantly higher grades on tests that required attention, memory and focus.
+Their behavior also clearly improved.

-A similar study was conducted in the San Francisco Unified School District.
-The study involved 3,000+ children who were enrolled in a transcendental meditation program aimed at promoting relaxation and mind awakening.
-The results were equally delightful: kids’ math test scores improved dramatically and their overall academic performance hit the roof.
-The students also recorded decreased expulsions, suspensions and dropouts.
-It’s easy to see the wonderful impact of guided meditation for children.
-Every one in five American kids report feeling worried about certain issues happening in their lives.
-Meditation could therefore help to offer a natural solution to easing stress, control emotions and reduce impulsiveness among kids.
+A similar study conducted in the San Francisco Unified School District followed 3,000+ children enrolled in a transcendental meditation program aimed at promoting relaxation and insights.
+The results were equally convincing: kids’ math test scores improved dramatically, as did their overall academic performance.
+There were also fewer expulsions, suspensions and dropouts.

 Meditation for toddlers